DreamShark-Bytes/gift_exchange/README.md

 ## 7. f_restriction
-- **What is it**: Compares two users and returns if the Assignment is restricted, meaning they're not allowed to pair
+- **What is it**: Compares two users and returns if the Assignment is restricted, meaning they're not allowed.
 - **Type**: Lambda function
     - input: two user objects
         - first = giver